 Securian was founded in 1993 and is a wholly-owned subsidiary of Securian Financial Group, Inc. and an indirect subsidiary of a mutual insurance holding company called Minnesota Mutual Companies, Inc. In addition to doing business as a financial advisor, the firm is also a broker-dealer.

 Securian Financial Services Client Types and Minimum Account Sizes

 The majority of the clients at Securian are individuals.
 The majority of them are not high-net-worth, though the firm does advise a good number of high-net-worth individual clients.
 Institutional clients include banking or thrift institutions, pension and profit sharing plans, charitable organizations, state or municipal government entities, other investment advisors and corporations.

 The minimum account size at Securian depends on the services used:

-- Retirement plan services: no minimum
+- Retirement plan services: none

 - Securian Advisory Annuity: $25,000

 - SEI Asset Allocation Program: $50,000

 - SEI Managed Account Program and the Integrated Managed Account Program: $500,000 to $2,500,000 depending on strategy.
 Each portfolio also has minimum account size between $50,000 and $250,000

 - SEI Distribution Focused Strategies Program: $50,000 to $100,000 based on the strategy and features